 Why won't your plugins show up on my system?Currently we are trying to update our plugins to run on modern systems but our updates are lagging.
 There are a few main sources of incompatibility:

-- In both Mac and Windows, you will find that our plugins currently only run in 32-bit hosts and not 64-bit hosts (with the exception of a few of our beta AUs without custom graphical interfaces that we released 64-bit versions of in July 2010).
+- You will find that our plugins currently only run in 32-bit hosts and not 64-bit hosts (with the exception of the AU version of RMS Buddy).

 - Some AU host applications (like Logic Pro X) are "sandboxed" and we haven't yet updated our AUs to be "sandbox-safe".

 - If you are using VST for Mac, we have discontinued development of those long ago and the last versions only run on ancient PowerPC-based Macs.

 Will there be Audio Unit versions of your plugins?RMS Buddy is available, more coming soon...

 Who are you?

 We are Sophia Poirier and Tom Murphy 7.
 We are buddies from back since grade school.
 We like to make music and, sometime around December 1999, making music software became a part of that process.
 You can contact us here.